Home

 Protein

-A variety of cheeses can be crumbled or grated directly into the salad or mixed in with the dressing.
+A variety of cheeses can be crumbled or grated directly into the bowl or mixed in with the dressing.
 Romano, Feta, and Stilton are what I might use depending on my whim.
 Be creative, that’s what cooking is all about.

 On a hot night use some cooked crab or lobster and chop it into chunks.